-We continue to have pool of casual youth workers who help deliver our sessions each night.
 We maintain a strong safeguarding ethos, with all volunteers working with young people and staff having to complete a DBS check prior to working unsupervised with young people and a requirement that all staff complete the basic safeguarding training within 2 weeks of starting work.
-We also require all staff to complete a First Aid at Work course and a basic Food Hygiene course.
+We also require all staff to complete a First Aid at Work course, a basic Food Hygiene course, County Lines Drugs awareness and data protection training.
 Both courses are also available for any volunteer workers to undertake.